 People also recognize the Ace Hotel by the tower on top of its roof.
 When it was built in 1927, the tower actually made the building exceed the height limit at the time - no building could be taller than City Hall.
 But because the tower housed elevator and other types of equipment, and the building permits called it "signage," it was allowed.
 The Ace cleaned years of grime off the tower before its grand opening, and now its interior houses an indoor bar.
 Upstairs is a bar, lounge, and pool area in and around that tower, accessible by an express elevator that can take hotel guests and the public directly from the street to the roof.

-Upstairs is not only a place to be seen, but also to see – it provides incredible views of the Eastern Columbia Building, all of Broadway, and the rest of Downtown below.
+Upstairs is not only a place to be seen, but also to see – it provides incredible views of the Eastern Columbia Building, all of Broadway, and the rest of Downtown L.A. below.
 A variety of events provide plenty of entertainment, from bird-watching to beer-tasting, and frequent DJ nights.
-A light food menu is available, with snacks and cocktails (from L.A.
-Chapter) served both in the sun and the shade.
+A light food menu is available, with snacks and cocktails served both in the sun and the shade.
 Attire ranges from bikinis-and-towels to little black dresses and heels.